-The Eternal Gandhi Museum (EGMM) is an exciting new initiative of Houston’s Mahatma Gandhi Library.
+The Eternal Gandhi Museum (EGM) is a groundbreaking new initiative of Houston’s Mahatma Gandhi Library.
 One of the world’s first digital multimedia museums, this unique new destination will keep the flame of Gandhi’s legacy and impact alive by presenting key historical events associated with Gandhi’s life and a variety of interactive experiences inspired by Gandhian thought.

 Houston is now one of the most diverse metropolitan areas in the U.S., according to Rice University sociologist Stephen Klineberg.
 Due to the city’s multicultural population and respect for diversity, it is an excellent place to host a new Museum dedicated to Mahatma Gandhi.
 The EGMM will augment Houston’s rich variety of cultural and educational offerings and become a must-see destination for visitors from across the region and far beyond.
 Houston will be the only city in the United States – and one of just three locations around the world – to host the Eternal Gandhi Museum.